-When she was three years old she was betrothed to George Neville, the nephew of Edward’s chief adviser, the Earl of Warwick.
+When she was three years old, Elizabeth was betrothed to George Neville, the nephew of the influential Earl of Warwick.
 The betrothal was broken the following year after Warwick defected to the Lancastrian side and rose against King Edward.

 Elizabeth Woodville took Elizabeth and the rest of her children back into sanctuary at Westminster Abbey.
-Soon afterwards, Elizabeth’s mother was persuaded to give up Edward’s brother Richard into Richard of Gloucester’s care.
+Elizabeth’s mother was persuaded to give up Edward’s brother Richard into Richard of Gloucester’s care.
 She may have been told that Edward was lonely and wanted the company of his brother or she may have been told that it was the only way to ensure the safety of the rest of her family.

-in March 1484, Elizabeth’s mother paid homage to Richard and was allowed to regain the court.
+in March 1484, Elizabeth’s mother paid homage to Richard and was allowed to rejoin the court.
 She may have genuinely believed that Richard had no part in her son’s murders or she may have wanted to return to court to try to find support for her cause.
 She became close to Margaret Beaufort, mother of Henry Tudor and together they agreed that when Henry took the throne he would marry Elizabeth.

 In 1485 Henry Tudor invaded and marched to meet Richard III.
-The two sides clashed at Bosworth Field and Richard was defeated and killed on the battlefield.
+The two sides clashed at Bosworth Field on 22nd August and Richard was defeated and killed on the battlefield.
 Henry Tudor was proclaimed King Henry VII and, as promised, married Elizabeth on 18th January 1486.
 At the time of her marriage Elizabeth was described as tall and blonde and very beautiful.
 The couple’s first child, Prince Arthur, was born on 20th September 1486.
 The name Arthur was chosen to symbolise a new strong dynasty.

 Elizabeth and Henry had a total of seven children, Arthur born in 1486, Margaret in 1489, Henry in 1491, Elizabeth in 1492, Mary in 1495, Edmund in 1499, Edward in 1498 and Katherine in 1503.
 Of these Arthur, Margaret, Henry and Mary survived to adulthood.

 In 1501 Prince Arthur married Catherine of Aragon in a lavish ceremony at St Paul’s Cathedral.
-After the wedding celebrations were over the young couple left London to make their home at Ludlow Castle in the Welsh Marches.
+After the wedding celebrations were over, the young couple left London to make their home at Ludlow Castle in the Welsh Marches.
 In the Spring of 1502 they were both taken ill with an infection and on 2nd April Arthur died.
 Elizabeth and Henry were deeply upset at the death of their eldest son and heir.
 The hopes of the Tudor dynasty now remained solely with Prince Henry.

 The fact that there was no proof that Elizabeth’s brothers were dead led to the rise of a more serious challenge to the throne by Perkin Warbeck who claimed to be Elizabeth’s younger brother, Richard Duke of York.
-Warbeck was acknowledged by many to be the real Duke of York but after his capture the pretender confessed to being the son of a Flemish merchant and was executed.
+Many people acknowledged Warbeck as the real Duke of York, but after his capture the pretender confessed to being the son of a Flemish merchant.
+He was executed for treason.
 Elizabeth’s feelings on the matter are not recorded but it is likely that she privately wondered if it were her brother.